Tempted by a Cash Offer for Your Home? Dissect It With This Guide

 “Cash offers do often come from investors, but they also come from first and second-time homebuyers.”

 A cash offer may come from a homebuyer with liquid funds who wants an edge over the competition.
-Cash offers are especially likely if your home is a vacation rental, for which cash sales make up 53% of all purchases (in contrast to 22% of all home sales).
+Cash offers are especially likely if your home is a vacation rental.
+According to the National Association of Realtors® (NAR), in the second half of 2023, the bulk of all-cash buyers were vacation-home buyers and real estate investors.

 Investors and flippers